esm7/obsidian-map-view/README.md

 ## Map Sources

-By default, Map View uses the [standard tile layer of OpenStreetMap](https://wiki.openstreetmap.org/wiki/Standard_tile_layer).
+By default, Map View uses the [CartoDB Voyager Map](https://github.com/CartoDB/basemap-styles), which is free for up to 75K requests per month.
 However, you can change or add map sources in the configuration with any service that has a tiles API using a standard URL syntax.

 There are many services of localized, specialized or just beautifully-rendered maps that you can use, sometimes following a free registration.